MonicaMMartinezV/GrammarPy/README.md

 https://colab.research.google.com/drive/1eow5eGIhsCTBtdNRksXWcsGYXP78LbAX?usp=sharing

 ### **LL1 parsing and a specific string**
 To ensure the correctness of the grammar and parser implementation, I analyzed a representative test.
-This test is accompanied by the results of LL(1) parsing, demonstrating the correctness of the parsing algorithm.
+This test is accompanied by the results of LL(1) parsing, demonstrating the correctness of the parsing algorithm (GeeksforGeeks, 2023).

 For performing an LL(1) analysis of the given grammar, we first need to calculate the FIRST and FOLLOW sets for each non-terminal symbol.
 Then, with that information, we can construct the parsing table.
 When calculating the FOLLOW sets, the following rules were followed: